-The California State content and performance standards, our charter mission, vision, goals and expected outcomes and multiple sources of data-form the basis of the school's teachings, Like-all public schools, Innovations Academy will comply with all state (API) and federal (AYP) assessment requirements applicable to charter schools.
-Innovations Academy adheres to all state testing requirements, including provisions of AB484/2012 and any revisions of Education Code that are applicable to charter schools.
+The California State content and performance standards, our charter mission, vision, goals and expected outcomes form the basis of the school's teachings, Innovations Academy adheres to all state testing requirements, including provisions of AB484/2012 and any revisions of Education Code that are applicable to charter schools.
 We also believe that student progress and success is most accurately measured using a variety of assessments as well as authentic student work.
 Performance assessments are evaluated with the use of portfolio work and rubrics and are analyzed on a regular basis to help drive the school's educational program.
-This assessment is used to inform students and parents about the standards for student work.
+Assessment is used to inform students and parents about the standards for student work.